 Do you need to import your library from RefWorks?
 Take a look at our page about Transitioning from RefWorks to Zotero for step-by-step instructions.

-Zotero Documentation will take you step by step through all of its features.
+Our Complete Guide to Zotero will take you step by step through all of its features.

 For in-person assistance, please request an appointment with a librarian.